 Lager is by far the most popular type of beer, while Victoria Bitter remains the most iconic beer produced in this country.
 Other popular brands are Tooheys, XXXX and Coopers.

 Australia is also one of the top 10 wine-producing countries in the world.
 The country has several amazing wine regions, full of great vineyards and wineries.
 Barossa Valley in South Australia is by far the best wine region of the country, which is home to some of the most esteemed Australian wineries.
+Visiting these wine regions will take you to some of Australia’s hidden gems.

 Other popular wine regions in Australia are Hunter Region, Margaret River, Yarra Valley, Tamar Valley and many others.